Missouri holds off late charge, beats No. 6 Illinois 81-78

 COLUMBIA, Mo.
+(AP) — Missouri had no answer for Illinois star Ayo Dosunmu.

+Luckily for the Tigers, there wasn’t much else from the Fighting Illini to worry about.

-(AP) — Missouri held off a late charge from No. 6 Illinois and overcame 36 points from Fighting Illini star Ayo Dosunmu for an 81-78 victory Saturday night.
+Missouri held off a late charge from No. 6 Illinois and overcame 36 points from Dosunmu for an 81-78 victory Saturday night.

 Dru Smith had 17 points, Javon Pickett had 14 points and five rebounds and the Tigers held on in the annual “Braggin’ Rights” rivalry game.